mystery2mastery/mystery2mastery.github.io/_posts/2023-05-03-shellcoding-part-1.md

 # Welcome to Shellcoding part 1

-# Windows Shellcode Development

-## Art of Shellcoding: 5. calc.exe universal shellcode

-- Our approach to calc.exe shellcode:
-- Actual implementation of code

-#### Our approach to calc.exe shellcode:

-1. Get the base address of kernel32.dll
-2. For running calc.exe we will make use of 'WinExec' API from kernel32.dll and we will close our shellcode with 'ExitProcess' API also from kernel32.dll.
-For obtaining the addresses of these APIs we will implement a hashing function and use it to find the addresses of these APIs.
-Store the addresses of  resolved APIs on the stack for future use.
-3. Find the base address of other dlls and resolve functions from those dlls.
-4. Write the code to achieve what we want with our shellcode.
-***

-1. Get the base address of kernel32.dll:
-There are many methods to achieve this.
-But I will use the method discussed below for obtaining kernel32.dll which is very reliable.
-Whenever a new thread is created within a process, a new TEB data strucure containing information about that thread is also created within the process address space.
-It can be accessed by FS register.
-FS:[0] points to the beginning of the TEB structure.
-Note: In case of 64bit executables, GS:[0] points to the beginning of the TEB structure.

-Look at this code snippet:
-<span style="color:blue">some *blue* text</span>.

 ```assembly_x86
   mov eax, dword ptr FS:[30h] ; the opcode for this is 64 A1 30 00 00 00.